KlnSdr/dobby/README.md

 - `dobby.session.cleanUpInterval`: The interval in minutes in which the session manager will clean up expired sessions.
   Default: `30`
 - `dobby.session.maxAge`: The maximum age of a session in hours.
 Default: `24`
+- `dobby.session.store`: The fully qualified class name of the session store implementation.
+The implementation MUST implement the `ISessionStore` interface.
+Default:
+  `dobby.session.DefaultSessionStore`
 - `dobby.scheduler.disable`: Disables all schedulers.
 Default: `false`
 - `application.name`: The name of the application
 - `application.version`: The version of the application